Ar05h/Netflix-Data-Evaluator/README.md

 # Netflix-Data-Evaluator
-Netflix Data Evaluator is my first ever project.
-This project figures out how much time you have spent on movies or shows you have watched on Netflix.
-It also looks at the specific days and times by graphing two charts.
-This was created in Jupyter Notebook and I used Python and pandas.
+First individual project done at home which figures out how much time was spent on movies or shows watched on Netflix.
+It shows specific days and times by graphing two charts.
+This was created in Jupyter Notebook, and Python and Pandas were used.